- 2/3 cup non-dairy milk, cold (cashew, almond or canned coconut for richer texture)

 - Preheat oven to 400ºF and line medium baking sheet with parchment paper; set aside.

 - Make the biscuits: In large bowl combine flour, baking powder, salt and sugar.
-Add in pieces of coconut oil (or pulse everything together in food processor bowl as mentioned) and use pastry/dough blender to cut in cold oil.
+Add in pieces of frozen coconut oil and use pastry/dough blender to combine.
+(Or pulse everything together in food processor bowl as mentioned above in post.)
 Slowly pour in milk about 1/4 cup at a time, mixing dough together with fork.
-Dough should come together at the end and be not too dry, slightly sticky.
+Dough should come together at the end, being slightly sticky.
 If it seems dry, add 1/2 tablespoon of milk at a time.
 If the dough seems wet, sprinkle in about 1/2 tablespoon of flour and mix in.
-Scoop about 1/4 of dough and shape into biscuit rounds about 1″ thick.
+Scoop about 1/4 of dough and shape into biscuit rounds about 1″ thick, making 6 biscuits.
 Place biscuits on lined baking sheet; bake for 12-15 minutes.
-Remove from
+Remove after 5 minutes and place on wire rack to cool.

 - Meanwhile, combine sliced strawberries with sugar in medium bowl to allow strawberries to get extra juicy; the longer they sit the more juices will release.
 You could also cut back on the sugar or omit sugar if you’d like.

-- Assemble shortcakes: Using bread knife, gently slice down the center of shortcake.
+- Assemble shortcakes: Using bread knife, gently slice down the center of shortcake biscuits.
 Layer on strawberries, whipped cream and more strawberries (and more whipped cream if you’d like) and top with other shortcake half.
 Dig in!

 Store leftover coconut cream covered in fridge.
 You can use excess in coffee or spread on toast with berries, etc.

-Nutritional info does not include whipped coconut cream.
+Nutritional info approximate, does not include whipped coconut cream.

 - Serving Size: 1/6th